Last updated: 4th of September 2023

 A Cup of History and Coffee

 We began our journey into the world of Bolaven Plateau coffee with a steaming cup of Arabica coffee, grown right here on these fertile lands.
-As we took that first sip, we were transported into the depths of history, understanding the significance of coffee in Laos and the intricate process from bean to cup.
+As we took that first sip, we were transported into the depths of history and understanding the significance of coffee in Laos and the intricate process from bean to cup.

 A Heartwarming Farewell to the Bolaven Plateau